📅 Last Updated: July 11, 2024

 How Much Can You Borrow?

-When you apply for a bridge loan, the lender will assess how much they can lend to you.
-The maximum you can qualify for is the amount your home is worth minus the balance left on your mortgage.
+When you apply for a bridge loan, your lender will assess how much they can lend you.
+However, the amount you can qualify for depends on the equity in your home.
+Generally speaking, you may qualify for up to the value of your home, less your outstanding mortgage balance.

 When Do You Repay The Bridge Loan?

-Once your current home has been sold, the proceeds from the sale can then be used to pay off the bridge loan.
-If you’re unable to sell your home before the bridge loan term ends, you’ll be responsible for your current mortgage payments, the mortgage on your new home and the bridge loan.
+Once your current home has been sold, the proceeds from the sale can be used to pay off the bridge loan.
+If you’re unable to close on the sale of your home before the bridge loan term ends, you’ll be responsible for your current mortgage payments, the mortgage on your new home, and the bridge loan.

-Depending on your financial health and the equity in your home, you may be able to get a bridge loan from a bank or a private lender.
+Depending on your financial health and the equity in your home, you may be able to get a bridge loan from a bank, subprime lender, or private lender.

 Banks

-Many banks and other traditional financial institutions offer bridge loans, however, they often have strict approval requirements that potential borrowers must meet.
+Many banks and other traditional financial institutions offer bridge loans.
+However, they often have strict approval requirements that borrowers must meet.
 This can make it difficult for individuals with bad credit to qualify for a bridge loan.
-Generally, banks will look at the borrower’s credit score, income, employment, and equity in their home.
+Generally, banks will look at the borrower’s credit score, income, debt-to-income (DTI) ratio, employment, and home equity.

-On the other hand, there are private lenders who offer bridge loans.
-These lenders tend to have lower requirements, with some only requiring that you have equity in your home.
+When it comes to bridge loans, private lenders have less stringent loan requirements.
 These private lenders are often the best choice for those with poor finances and low credit scores.

 Pros And Cons Of Bridge Financing